So What Is Bergamot?

 - Natural Deodorant and Air Freshener – Add a few drops to your liquid soap, deodorant, or air freshener to remove bad odors and help stop the spread of viruses and germs.

-- Nausea and Vomiting – Bergamot oil is commonly used in aromatherapy for these and other conditions, like schizophrenia, and reducing the side effects from certain prescription drugs, but there is no scientific evidence to support those uses.
+- Nausea and Vomiting – Bergamot oil is commonly used in aromatherapy for these and other conditions, like schizophrenia, and to reduce the side effects from certain prescription drugs, but there is no scientific evidence to support those uses.

-To order your own bag of Body Clutter: Wise Woman’s Tea click here!
+To order your own bag of Wise Woman’s Tea click here!